Should You Pay Off Your Student Loans During College?

 Ways to Pay Off Your Student Loans Early

-For one, you can set up a system with your student loan provider to only pay the interest accumulated during college.
+For one, you can set up a system with your student loan provider to pay only the interest accumulated during college.
 You’ll get a small bill each month, which you can take care of if you cut your Starbucks trips for a week.
 Those small amounts add up quickly and stop the interest dam from building up while you’re in school.

 Another idea?
 Don’t borrow everything you can borrow.
 Just because you receive a substantial loan doesn’t mean you need to take it all.